forkcms/forkcms/UPGRADE_3.11.md

 ## SpoonHTTP is deprecated

-As you all know Spoon isn't supported anymore, therefore we are trying to replace all functionality that was provided by Spoon with SYmfony-functionality or native code.
+As you all know Spoon isn't supported anymore, therefore we are trying to replace all functionality that was provided by Spoon with Symfony-functionality or native code.

 With this upgrade we have replace all functionality provided with SpoonHTTP.